MERN-dev75/NextJS-Redux/README.md

       │     └── action.js                 # Action creators for content management
       │     └── actionType.js             # Constants for action types
       |
-    styles                                # Scoped styles for components
+    /styles                               # Scoped styles for components
       └── fonts.js                        # Local fonts for the all page

 ## Components Overview